Apologetics, Culture, etc.

 Cross Wire Bible Society.

 Lamsa Bible Online.
-This is Dr. George Lamsa's [Aramaic] Peshitta New Testament English translation.
-New Testament (link to OT).
+This is Dr. George Lamsa's [Aramaic] Peshitta New Testament Bible.

 J. B. Phillips Translation of the New Testament.
 Good maps by Gordon Smith.